Three-mile High Punotia, Not Your Typical Cactus

 The following morning, after spending the night in Macusani, we drove back through the pass stopping at the highest point, just over 4686 metres asl..
 The plants here were covered with a light sprinkling of snow which had fallen in the night.
 By mid morning it had melted completely.
 Cacti here were growing on East facing gentle slopes of short grass.
 Only A floccosa and P lagopus grew here making this, I believe, the highest location recorded for cacti.

-The cacti make intricately branched shrubs and the cladodes are densely covered with hairs up to 2 or more cm-long.
-The hairs may provide protection from cold and UV radiation at that altitude.
-The low shape may allow the plants to absorb heat from the ground and avoid wind.
+The cacti make intricately branched shrubs, and the cladodes are densely covered with hairs up to 2 or more cm-long.
+The hairs may protect from cold and UV radiation at that altitude.
+The low shape may allow the plants to absorb heat from the ground and avoid the wind.
 The dome shape may be caused, in part, by wind pruning, which “removes” plant parts that stand out against a silhouette.

 Additional Reading: Cactus Explorer 16–High Altitude Cacti